 Good and Bad Semi-Bluffing Hands

 You can semi-bluff with any draw, but some draws are better than others.
 Good hands to semi-bluff with are those that can hold up well against made hands like pairs.
-These include strong flush draws, flush draws, open-ended straight draws, and combination draws (when you have the chance to draw a flush and an open-ended straight at the same time).
+These include strong flush draws, open-ended straight draws, and combination draws (when you’re drawing to a flush and straight at the same time).
 Bad hands to semi-bluff are gutshot straight draws (where only one card rank can complete the straight) and weak flush or straight draws that give you only a few outs.
-Say you’re playing a Texas hold’em poker game, and you have a flush draw consisting of a low card in your hand and three community cards.
-That’s a weak draw because you’ll lose if your opponent holds a higher card in the same suit, even if you do hit your draw.

 When to Semi-Bluff in Poker Games

 Will your semi-bluff succeed?
 Should you attempt to semi-bluff at all?
-Several factors will affect whether you can bluff effectively when you’re playing live poker online.
+Several factors will affect whether you can bluff effectively when you’re playing live poker or online poker.
 Here are a few questions you can ask to inform your decision.

 Is Your Draw Obvious to Your Opponents?

-If you’re holding the ace of spades and the flop comes with three spades, an observant opponent will easily see the strong possibility of a flush draw.
-As a result, they will be more likely to fold to your semi-bluff.
+If you’re holding the ace of spades and the flop shows three spades, an observant opponent will easily see the strong possibility of a flush draw.
+As a result, they will be more likely to fold to your semi-bluff if they’re not drawing to the same flush.

 Are You Semi-Bluffing or Building the Pot and Hoping to Make Your Hand?